Brittney Sykes: Injuries

 In the span of her 2013-2014 and 2014–2015 seasons at Syracuse University, Sykes suffered two ACL tears.
 She tore her ACL the first time on March 22, 2014 in the NCAA Tournament in Lexington, KY.
 After 10 long months of rigorous therapy and recovery, Sykes was able to return to play in the 2014–2015 season.

-On January 4, 2015 (approximately 43 minutes into her season),Sykes tore her ACL yet again in her third game back against Notre Dame.
-Although these injuries set her back, she still views them as stepping stones to becoming both a stronger player and a stronger person.
+On January 4, 2015 (approximately 43 minutes into her season), Sykes tore her ACL again in her third game back against Notre Dame.
+In interviews, Sykes has stated that she views her injuries as stepping stones to becoming both a stronger player and person.